 A More Humane Option

-We’re committed to ending pet overpopulation and homeless through a variety of low-cost spay and neuter programs for cats and dogs.
+We’re committed to ending pet overpopulation and homelessness through a variety of low-cost spay and neuter programs for cats and dogs.
 It’s humane and effective.

 At animal shelters across the country, two to three million cats and dogs are euthanized each year because there are no responsible homes for them.
 In six years, an unspayed female cat, her mate, and their surviving offspring can produce over 60,000 kittens.
 The number of puppies produced from an unsprayed female dog, her mate, and their surviving offspring is almost as large.